The friendly Hotel West in Patreksfjörður Village in the Westfjords of Iceland

 Patreksfjörður, Europe's most westerly village, is the biggest village in the southern part of the Westfjords with a population of around 700 people and a lot of interesting things to see and do in the vicinity.

-This village is the service centre for the southern part of the Westfjords, so they have a hospital, a police station, a bank, a post office, a swimming pool, restaurants and 2 supermarkets, just to name a few.
+This village is the service centre for the southern part of the Westfjords, so it has a hospital, a police station, a bank, a post office, a swimming pool, restaurants, and two supermarkets, to name a few.

 Patreksfjörður harbour

-The main industry in Patreksfjörður village is fishing and fish processing, and by the harbour you will see a lot of ships and boats.
+The primary industry in Patreksfjörður village is fishing and fish processing, and by the harbour, you will see a lot of ships and boats.
 When the ships come in with their catch, there is a whole lot of activity in this area.

 Patreksfjörður has had a very long history of fishing and trading.
-Earlier when foreign fishermen were fishing in the sea around this area, they and the merchants had their base here.
+Earlier, when foreign fishermen fished in the sea around this area, they and the merchants had their base here.

 Now, back to Jóhann Svavarsson, who just opened up a new hotel in the restored building of the old cooperative store in Patreksfjörður.